ReproNim/reproman/docs/source/sandbox/hierarchy.rst

    .instantiate(image) -> instance (docker start)
    .start_session(instance or image, session_spec=None, options=None, background=False, batched=False)
     - in case of batched session, returned Session should have '.finalize_batch'?
+    - if it is an interactive with tty -- would not return I guess since it would be active?
     - `options` are to provide backend specific options to session (the same below for build_image for image, etc) .join_session(session)
    .snapshot_image(session or instance, image_name) -> image_instance_spec